loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-07-meta-mathematical-mysteries/chapter-49-continuum-hypothesis.md

 The Continuum Hypothesis embodies ultimate meta-mathematical self-reference:
 - ℵ₀ = countable infinity (ψ as discrete iteration)
 - 2^\{ℵ₀\} = continuum (ψ as continuous manifestation)
-- CH asks: Is there ψ-consciousness between discrete and continuous?
+- CH asks: Is there ψ-observer between discrete and continuous?
 - This is infinity asking whether it admits intermediate self-awareness

 ## 49.5 Gödel's Consistency Result